 Rides & Attractions

 For adrenaline-seekers, Oaks Park does not disappoint.
-The park’s hair-raising rides include the Tilt-a-Whirl; the Tree Top Drop, a new attraction added to the park in 2016 that drops riders from a dizzying 45 feet (14 m); the Looping Thunder Roller Coaster, which includes a gravity-snubbing 360-degree loop; and the most popular stomach-clencher, the Scream’n Eagle, which vaults riders 70 feet (21 m) in the air.
+The park’s hair-raising rides include Zero Gravity, a new attraction added to the park in 2017 that spins fast enough to glue passengers to the wall while twirling high above the ground; the Tree Top Drop, which drops riders from a dizzying 45 feet (14 m); the Adrenaline Peak Roller Coaster — new in 2018 — which includes a 72-foot (22 m) past-vertical drop and a gravity-snubbing 360-degree loop; and the most popular stomach-clencher, the Scream’n Eagle, which vaults riders 70 feet (21 m) in the air.

 Speaking of vintage attractions, don’t miss the roller rink, which offers classes, skate rentals, open skate sessions and fun events like Roll-A-Roke (skating + karaoke) for new and experienced rollers alike.
 This isn’t your average skate rink; it’s the largest on the West Coast and the last remaining rink in the country to feature live music from a massive Wurlitzer pipe organ in the ceiling.
 It’s also home to the Rose City Rollers, Portland’s roller derby league.